MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/windows-10-upgrade-issues-troubleshooting.md

 > [!NOTE]
 > This is a 300 level topic (moderately advanced).
 >
-> See [Resolve Windows 10 upgrade errors](/windows/deployment/upgrade/resolve-windows-10-upgrade-errors) for a full list of topics in this article.
+> For IT professionals, check more information in [Resolve Windows 10 upgrade errors](/windows/deployment/upgrade/resolve-windows-10-upgrade-errors) for a full list of topics in this article.

 If a Windows 10 upgrade isn't successful, it can be helpful to understand when an error occurred in the upgrade process.